Cold Weather Mountain Bike Shoes

 • Four Velcro straps

-I wear the Diablos on my cyclocross bike for riding on country roads in the fall, winter and spring.
+I wear the Nix on my cyclocross bike for riding on country roads in the fall, winter and spring.
 I rarely clip in our out and I am not riding technical terrain.
 These shoes would be too stiff for me in technical mountain bike terrain.
-They also use a standard plastic sole (not the SRS) so they don’t grip as well on rocks or roots but are fine on snow, grass or mud.
+They also use the R2CC plastic sole (not the SRS) so they don’t grip as well on rocks or roots but are fine on snow, grass or mud.

-The Sidi Diablo is very waterproof.
+The Sidi Nix is waterproof.
 I have ridden through snow storms, mud puddles and always had dry socks when I returned home.
 The top cuff isn’t that watertight so don’t intentionally wade through deep water.

-This is my third winter with the Diablos and they have the same stiffness and still as waterproof .
-I find that with all Sidi shoes you are paying up front but they last for as long as you need them to.
+This is my third winter with the Nix and they have the same stiffness and still waterproof.
+I find that with all Sidi shoes, you are paying up front but they last for as long as you need them to.

 I’m glad to have these for the winter months.
 They provide extra protection on muddy, wet roads.
 With thick socks they will keep your feet warm until about 10 degrees.
 At 10 degrees and lower they do not offer the warmth you’d expect from a winter shoe.
 These shoes will work best for: